pre-vert/Borrowable-limit-order-book/SPEC.md

 - all positions borrowing from the order being repaid
 - all positions collateralized by the order being repaid

+Excess collateral increases when the user deposits more assets, repays a position, or other users repay their borrowing from the user's order.
+Conversely, a positive excess collateral can be used to remove assets, borrow more assets, or let other users borrow more assets from user's limit orders

 Taking an order triggers the following actions:

 - all positions borrowing from the order are liquidated (even if taking is partial)